The VHF1 Project is fully funded by the Government of Australia through a Grant Aid.

 Trenching for the cables is ongoing and has been completed in Q3 2019.

-A building permit was granted and civil works for the equipment buildings has commenced.
-The contractor has reported a delay in the project schedule, due to weather and associated factors:
+A building permit was granted and civil works for the equipment buildings has been completed.

 VHF2 Project will provide VHF Aeronautical Communications, ATIS and power systems to multiple sites throughout Papua New Guinea.